 Often workplace accidents result from defects in the manufacturing, design, or maintenance of equipment.
 A worker injured by defective equipment may have a viable product liability action against the manufacturers responsible for producing the defective equipment.
 The product liability attorneys at our sister firm, Peter Thompson & Associates, can review the facts of you case to determine if manufacturer error played a role in your injury.Maine Employee Rights Group: Top Compensation for Injured Workers

 The skilled workers’ compensation attorneys at Maine Employee Rights Group will carefully examine the facts of your defective equipment workplace accident and advise you as to all possible legal avenues for recovery.
-For more information about recovering damages for injuries resulting from defective machinery, call Maine Employee Rights Group today at 1 207.874.0905.
-We offer a free initial consultation and have office meeting locations throughout the state.
+For more information about recovering damages for injuries resulting from defective machinery, call Maine Employee Rights Group today at 207.874.0905.
+We offer an initial consultation and have office meeting locations throughout the state.
 We also offer in-home and in-hospital consultations for severely injured clients.